chromium/chromium/tools/metrics/histograms/README.md

 doc](https://docs.google.com/document/d/1IEAeBF9UnYQMDfyh2gdvE7WlUKsfIXIZUw7qNoU89A4)
 of the program that does this.
 The bottom line is: If the histogram is being checked, it should be extended without developer interaction.

+#### How to choose expiry for new histograms

+In general, set an expiry that is reasonable for how long the metric should be used, up to a year.

+Some common cases:

+*   When adding a histogram to evaluate a feature launch, set an expiry date consistent with the expected feature launch date.
+*   If you expect the histogram to be useful for an indefinite time, set an expiry date up to 1 year out.
+This gives a chance to re-evaluate whether the histogram indeed proved to be useful.
+*   Otherwise, 3-6 months (3-6 milestones) is typically a good choice.

 #### How to extend an expired histogram {#extending}